Guide to taxes required when buying a house in Spain

 The tax rate is 0.4%~1.10% of the total house price (net value).
 (The tax rate fluctuates according to the municipal value of each city)

-- If you own a Spanish real estate but are not living in Spain, you are required to pay a non-resident tax of approximately 2% of the total house price.
+• If you own Spanish real estate but are not living in Spain, you are required to pay a non-resident tax of approximately 2% of the total house price.
 The amount will be indicated in the real estate tax bill.
 (IRNR)

 According to different regions, the urban garbage tax can vary from 60 to 190 Euros per year.

-Finally, we want to sugget you to consider buying a housing insurance and let Adeslas Home Insurance protect you and your home!
+Finally, we want to suggest that you consider buying housing insurance and let Adeslas Home Insurance protect you and your home!
 Adeslas has the highest market share (31%) and the widest coverage in Spain, with a customer satisfaction rate of more than 95%.
 It has been continuously rated as the most trusted insurance company in Spain and the first choice for Spanish families.

 References: